A Further Word About the Australian Magpie

 Now, about that magpie, which I had tweeted about briefly in reference to its intoxicating song.
 It turns out they can be rather fierce enemies of those on bikes, swooping down from trees to land on their helmets and peck at their ears.
 As a countermeasure, riders will strap plastic twist-tie-like things to their helmets, virtually sprouting of their heads like gangly antennae.
 It was a bit unnerving to find a couple of these fellows coming toward me, the shock troops of some alien two-wheeled race.
 I’m not sure if this sort of thing happens elsewhere, but it was the first I had seen in such active preparation for avian attack.
 Yesterday, at least, the magpies were quiet.

 This entry was posted on Thursday, September 2nd, 2010 at 12:38 pm and is filed under Bicycles, Cities, Cyclists.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.